 5 Best Protocols To Kick-start Your IV Therapy Practice

 Are you thinking of advancing your IV therapy medical practice but still unsure if this is right for you?
-We understand where you are coming from, which is why we share 3 reasons why you should consider adding intravenous (IV) therapy to your skillset.
+We understand where you are coming from, which is why we shared why you should consider adding intravenous (IV) therapy to your practice.

 “Myers’ cocktail” may be synonymous with IV micronutrient therapy (IVMT) to some since this infusion started it all.
 Dr. John Myers pioneered the use of IV vitamins and minerals to treat his patients with a variety of medical problems since the late 1950s.
 His patients, who have been taking IV therapy for decades, attest to its effectiveness and even seek it long after he died.
 Current knowledge caused modifications to enhance the original concoction made by Dr. Myers, but it remains the most popular IV protocol.

-In a review of Dr.Gaby, the modified version was beneficial for a wide range of medical conditions, time and again with outstanding results.
-It is often best for health issues such as asthma, migraines, fatigue, fibromyalgia, muscle spasm, upper respiratory tract infection, and inflammation.
-Even relatively healthy patients chose to receive it because it enhances their overall well-being.
+In a review of Dr.Gaby, the modified version was repeatedly beneficial for a wide range of medical conditions with outstanding results.
+It is often best for health issues such as asthma, migraines, fatigue, fibromyalgia, muscle spasms, upper respiratory tract infections, and inflammation.
+Even relatively healthy patients choose to receive it because it enhances their overall well-being.

-The common components of Myers Cocktail include magnesium, calcium, vitamin B complex, and vitamin C. These are known to support the immune system, promote bone health and help relieve pain and inflammation.
-These nutrients' effects are dose-dependent and can only be achieved with IV therapy, not through oral supplements.
+The common components of Myers Cocktail include magnesium, calcium, vitamin B complex, and vitamin C. These nutrients are known to support the immune system, promote bone health, and help relieve pain and inflammation.
+However, their effects are dose-dependent and can only be achieved with IV therapy, not through oral supplements.
 Several studies support these limitations.
 Check out our article regarding the use of vitamin C in cancer.

 Perfect dosage combination is the key in any IV protocol considering that vitamin C’s antiviral and antihistamine effect can manifest only upon reaching a certain serum level.
 Magnesium relaxes both vascular and bronchial smooth muscle that aids those suffering from vasospasm and bronchial asthma.
 It can also potentially improve mood and enhance the effects of standard antidepressant treatment, as confirmed by a study in 2016.